Equatoiles/DefinitelyNOTaBulkEmailSender/README.md

 # DefinitelyNOTaBulkEmailSender
 Definitely not a bulk email sender, I urge anyone using this program to use it for good purposes only :)
+Definitely not a bulk email sender, I urge anyone using this program to use it for good purposes only :) This program was created using the Mailjet SMTP service, however any SMTP service works just as well.
+The only things needed to run this code are a valid SMTP service, and, if you are on windows, you will need to install a WSL (Windows Subsystem for Linux) to connect to the SMTP properly.
+Again, I have to state, THIS IS FOR RECREATIONAL PURPOSES ONLY, DO NOT USE THE PROGRAM FOR ANYTHING AT ALL NEFARIOUS.
+Anyway have fun :3